accel-brain/accel-brain-code/subdir/README.md

 ## Use-case on console

-You can study or work while listening to the Binaural or Monaural beat.
+You can study or work while listening to the Binaural or Monauarl beats.
 Before starting your job, run a batch program on console.

 ### Create and play "Binaural Beat" on console